 Ekvita personnel shall ensure that AML and FATF monitoring of existing clients (“Monitoring”) is implemented on a daily basis.
 Monitoring includes but not limited to,

 - transactions exceeding regular client thresholds (or statutory thresholds);

 - transactions connected with suspicious parties and/or jurisdictions;

-- changes in client legal status (mergers, acquisitions, transfer of shares, bankruptcy or insolvency, liquidation etc.);
+- changes in client legal status (mergers, acquisitions, transfer of shares, bankruptcy or insolvency, liquidation );

-- recording of communications and surveillance of employees to the extent permissible by the relevant legislation and the confidentiality agreements;
+- recording of communications and surveillance of employees to the extent permissible by the relevant legislation and the confidentiality agreements, etc.;

 We take a proactive approach in preventing modern slavery by:

-- Conducting due diligence and risk assessment in supply chains to prevent inadvertent use of forced labour or products at risk of being produced by forced labour
+- Conducting due diligence and risk assessment in supply chains to prevent inadvertent use of forced labor or products at risk of being produced by forced labor

 - Ensuring the ethical recruitment of migrant workers, including through prohibiting charging workers with fees to secure work and withholding identification documents